pkp/pkp-docs/dev/documentation/en/architecture-plugins.md

 Plugins are independent modules that can be enabled and disabled to modify the application.

 > This chapter will describe how to load plugins in the main application.
-Read the [Plugin Guide](/dev/plugins/en) to learn how to build your own plugins.
+The Plugin Guide (in progress) will describe how to build your own plugins.
 {:.notice}